-And if you feel like guidelines are a bit confusing to follow and you want to get an already complete workout and nutrition plan, you can check out my 3 Steps to Lean Legs Program.
-My program is going to help you get lean and toned without the bulkiness :)
+And if you feel like guidelines are a bit confusing to follow and you want to get an already complete workout and nutrition plan, you can check out my Lean Legs Program 1 which can help you get lean and toned without the bulkiness :)

 Love Rachael Xx

 Hi, with the lean leg programme is it possible to print off the e book?
 As I like to have a hard copy when I’m exercising.